 Workers in industrial settings face a heightened risk of burn injuries.
 Some electric arcs and flash fires reach temperatures that are hotter than the surface of the sun.
-When a person suffers burn injuries, they face a lifetime of medical struggle and a reduced quality of life.
+When a person suffers burn injuries, they face a lifetime of medical struggle and reduced quality of life.
 The Occupational Health & Safety Administration requires fire-resistant clothing because of the prevalence of burn injuries from industrial accidents.

 What Does Flame-Resistant Clothing Do?